-4.5 Special precautions for use
+3.5 Special precautions for use

-Special precautions for use in animals
+Special precautions for safe use in the target species:

 If more than 10 mg per day is required animals should be monitored particularly carefully.
-Use of the product in cats with renal dysfunction should be subject to careful risk: benefit assessment by the clinician.
+Use of the veterinary medicinal product in cats with renal dysfunction should be subject to careful benefit-risk assessment by the clinician.
 Due to the effect thiamazole can have on reducing the glomerular filtration rate, the effect of therapy on renal function should be monitored closely as deterioration of an underlying condition may occur.